Skip to main content Go to Online Banking

 The Importance of Financial Education

-2. FoolProofMe: This curriculum is highly interactive and teaches youth about money, financial responsibility, and the free enterprise system.
-There is also a homeschool module. (for teachers and parents)
+2. FoolProofMe: This curriculum for teachers and parents is highly interactive and teaches youth about money, financial responsibility, and the free enterprise system.
+There is also a homeschool module.

 3. High School Financial Planning: This plan-driven program guides students through financial planning and how to apply successful, financial decisions to their own lives.